Fluffy. Banana. Bread. Cinnamon. Rolls.

 Cover with plastic wrap and set in a warm place to rise for about 1 hour, or until doubled in size about 40 minutes or so.

 On a lightly floured surface, roll out the dough into a long rectangle ~1/4 inch thick.
-Brush with 1/4 cup melted melted butter and sprinkle with 1/3 cup sugar, cinnamon and nuts.
+Brush with 1/4 cup melted melted butter (reserve 1 tablespoon for top of rolls) and sprinkle with 1/3 cup sugar (minus 1 tablespoon sugar for top of rolls), cinnamon and nuts.
 Then add about 20 very thin banana slices so it's easy to roll.

 Slowly roll up the dough and place seam down.
 Start with left corner of long side of rectangle when rolling up.